 Persisting to Go About Things the Wrong Way

 Although I had enjoyed God’s love and mercy, I still did not understand the true significance of believing in God, so I did not treat having faith in God as a serious matter.
 It wasn’t until after my body had recovered some that mother suggested that I find a job close to home to eke out a living, and that she hoped that I would spend more of my spare time on practicing my faith in God.
 But I was not willing to live this kind of life.
 I waited until my leg injury healed completely and then left home without hesitation to work a temporary job.
 During this job I had a relationship with a boy, and after courting each other for a period of time, he asked me to marry him, promising me that he would love me for the rest of our lives.
 I thought about how my studies had been obstructed over the years, how part way through I also suffered a car accident, and how after these efforts I still wasn’t able to change my fate.
 So this time I placed my hope of changing my fate onto this marriage.
 If I married a man who was willing to promise to love me for my whole life, then the latter part of my life would certainly be happy and blissful.
 I carried this vision of a beautiful life with me into the marriage hall.
 But unexpectedly, once I was married, it completely wasn’t how I imagined it would be.
 My husband would often quarrel with me because of trifling matters, and my mother-in-law was also tepid toward me, and would even instigate my husband to quarrel with me. … I lived in suffering with no one to console me.
 What’s more, the family I was married off to lived far away, so there was nobody around me that I could find to open up to.
 Under this feeling of helplessness, all I could do was go off again and look for a temporary job.
 Due to my husband and I living in two different locations, it wasn’t long until we felt like strangers.
 After five years of marriage my husband brought up getting a divorce, telling me that he had already met another woman that he liked more.
 When I heard him say this, my mind felt completely empty, and I thought to myself, “What do I do?
 Everyone says that divorce to a woman is the same as being half alive, so how should I live the latter part of my life?”
 As I signed my divorce certificate, I was by myself carrying luggage onto a train to head back home, and I started to cry uncontrollably.
 I had a deep sense of the pain people experience while living in this world, and I had an even greater sense of the unprecedented solitude that faced me.
 It was such a big world but there was no place where I could stay.
 I felt quite desolate.
 I really wanted to kill myself to end it all.
-But then I thought about my father who was growing older with each passing day, and I felt a sense of hesitation: If I died, what would my father’s grief do to him!
+But then I thought about my parents who were growing older with each passing day, and I felt a sense of hesitation: If I died, what would my parents’ grief do to them!
 It was out of the question.
 I could not die in that way.
 I must wipe my tears dry, bite the bullet and continue living.